-Covered Service member - a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness.
+Covered Servicemember - a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness.

-Eligible Employee - the district has more than 50 employees on the payroll at the time leave is requested.
-The employee has worked for the district for at least twelve months and has worked at least 1250 hours within the previous year.
+Eligible Employee - The employee has worked for the district for at least twelve months and has worked at least 1250 hours within the previous year.